Crushy/Paradox-Pathfinding/README.md

 Made in Visual Studio using MSVC 142 and C++14.
 I have included only the relevant libraries for Windows x86.

-##Projects
+## Projects
-###Submission
+### Submission
-The First Project in the solution (`Submission`) is my actual submission.
+The First Project in the solution ( `Submission` ) is my actual submission.
 It's self-reliant and all the code is in one single (very messy) file.

-###UIPathFinder
+### UIPathFinder
-After failing the acceptance tests I wrote a simple UI to debug the paths it would find and check if there were any edge cases - this is the second project `UIPathFinder`.
+After failing the acceptance tests I wrote a simple UI to debug the paths it would find and check if there were any edge cases - this is the second project, `UIPathFinder`.

 Press 1 to set a start point and 2 to set the end point.
 Use the arrow keys to navigate.

 # Original text

-##Path-finding
+## Path-finding

 Problem ID: paradoxpathTime limit: 5 secondsMemory limit: 1024 MB Difficulty